A Global Census of Metals in the Universe: Other contributors to the global metal budget

-While we do not include an estimate of the metals found in the cold molecular phase in our census, we can make a rough estimate of its contribution if we assume the molecular gas has the same metallicity distribution as the cool neutral atomic gas traced by DLAs.
-For the molecular gas mass density we adopt results from the {\tt NeutralUniverseMachine} model as fitted by \cite{guo2023}.
-This basic empirical model successfully reproduces the mass density evolution reported by \cite{walter2020} and \cite{tacconi2020}.
-Combining this mass distribution with the metallicity estimates for the neutral atomic gas, we find that molecular gas at $z<2$ could have a metal mass $\gtrsim40\%$ of that in the neutral gas phase, or $\sim8\%$ of the total expected metal density at $z\sim2$.
-Thus the molecular gas phase is never expected to be a dominant contributor to the metal mass density of the Universe, but it does make a modest contribution to the whole.
+While we do not include an estimate of the metals found in the cold molecular phase in our census, we can roughly estimate its contribution if we assume the molecular gas has the same metallicity distribution as the cool neutral atomic gas traced by DLAs.
+For the molecular gas mass density, we adopt results from \cite{bollo2025}.
+Using the ALMACAL-22 survey of CO-selected galaxies, as well as previous estimates from the literature, \citeauthor{bollo2025} constrained the molecular gas density across $z\sim0$--6 while addressing cosmic variance effects.
+Their updated estimates are lower than those reported in \citetalias{peroux2020}.
+Combining their mass distribution with the metallicity estimates for the neutral atomic gas, we find that the metal content of the molecular gas peaks at $z\sim2$, with a metal mass $\sim40\%$ of that in the neutral gas phase or $\sim7\%$ of the expected total metal density.
+Thus, the molecular gas phase is never expected to be a dominant contributor to the metal mass density of the Universe, but it does make a modest contribution to the whole.